KosinskiLab/pyTME/doc/reference/backends.rst

 Abstract Base Backend
 ~~~~~~~~~~~~~~~~~~~~~

-:py:class:`tme.backends.MatchingBackend` serves as specification for new backends.
+:py:class:`MatchingBackend <tme.backends.MatchingBackend>` serves as specification for new backends.
 Generally the aim is to create a structure that is syntactically similar to numpy.

 .. autosummary::
    :toctree: api/